 I was reminded how delusional these assumptions are when I watched yesterday’s coverage by Channel 4 News of foreign secretary Philip Hammond’s speech at the Royal United Services Institute (RUSI) on intelligence and security.
-Hammond’s speech was essentially an uncritical glorification of the security services and an argument in favour of expanding their powers in the face of a proliferation of state and non-state threats ‘to our safety and security’.
+Hammond’s speech was essentially a glorification of the security services and an argument in favour of expanding their powers in the face of a proliferation of state and non-state threats ‘to our safety and security’.

 These threats include North Korea, Iran, Boko Haram, al Qaeda, Islamic State in Syria, Iraq and Libya, the ‘illegal proliferation of military technology, ‘lone wolf’ terrorists, organised crime, challenges in cyberspace, you name it, it threatens us.
 So thank God we have the security services to ‘keep us safe’ – an expression Hammond used so many times one can imagine his audience repeating it drowsily like a mantra before they go to sleep at night.

 We have, in one form or another, been hearing about the ‘complex threats’ to western security ever since the end of the Cold War, when new phenomena like ‘megaterrorism’ and ‘dirty bombs’ were presented as disturbingly unpredictable and unwanted consequences following the disappearance of the more wholesome and comprehensible Cold War threats of mutual assured destruction.

-The rapid pace with which Russia is seeking to modernise her military forces and weapons, combined with the increasingly aggressive stance of the Russian military, including Russian aircraft around the sovereign airspace of NATO members states, are all significant causes for concern.’
+The rapid pace with which Russia is seeking to modernise her military forces and weapons, combined with the increasingly aggressive stance of the Russian military, including Russian aircraft around the sovereign airspace of NATO members states, are all significant causes for concern.

 We worked in a spirit of openness, generosity and partnership, to help Russia take its rightful place, as we saw it, as a major power contributing to global stability and order.
-We now have to accept that those efforts have been rebuffed.’
+We now have to accept that those efforts have been rebuffed.

-How many of the threats that Hammond mentioned were due in part to the actions and policies of the West itself, for example in Iraq, Syria, and Libya?
+How many of the threats that he cited were due in part to the actions and policies of the West itself, for example in Iraq, Syria, and Libya?
 Haven’t Western states also been modernising their military forces in recent years?
-Isn’t it true that US military spending is now more than three times higher than China, its nearest competitor?
+Is it true that US military spending is now more than three times higher than China, its nearest competitor?
 Is that a good thing or a bad thing?

 Is it true, as the foreign secretary suggested, that ‘The exposure of the alleged identity of one of the most murderous ISIL terrorists over the last few weeks has seen some seeking to excuse the terrorists and point the finger of blame at the agencies themselves’ and that those who have done this are acting as ‘apologists’ for the terrorists?
-Is criticism now synonymous with apologism?

-The report referred to ‘angry MPs’ who want us to spend more and interviewed Liam Fox – neocon militarist on the extreme right of the Tory party – who naturally thought that we need to spend more.
+The report referred to ‘angry MPs’ who want us to spend more and interviewed Liam Fox – a neocon militarist on the extreme right of the Tory party – who naturally thought that we need to spend more.

-The only dissenting voice was Sergei Markov, from the Russian Institute of Political Studies, who dismissed Hammond’s suggestions and argued that the West had generated many of the threats it was now concerned about.
+The only dissenting voice was Sergei Markov, from the Russian Institute of Political Studies, who argued that the West had generated many of the threats it was now concerned about.

-But this was a Russian speaking, and so Snow dismissed these arguments somewhat condescendingly as mere ‘beliefs’ – a categorisation that was not extended to his previous interviewees, even though their arguments were no less ‘beliefs’ than Markov’s.
+But this was a Russian speaking, and so Snow dismissed these arguments as mere ‘beliefs’ – a categorisation that was not extended to his previous interviewees, even though their arguments were no less ‘beliefs’ than Markov’s.

 Channel 4 News is one of the better news channels, but at no stage in this report did it even inch outside the official narrative and subject any aspect of the British government’s claims to serious scrutiny.
 Instead it stuck so rigidly to the government’s talking points that it might as well been the official voice of the foreign office.